 Common Symptoms of Coffee Acidity Sensitivity

-- Heartburn or burning sensation in the chest after drinking coffee
+Heartburn or a burning feeling after coffee

 The Science Behind Eggshells and Acid Reduction in Coffee